Hindu law of inheritance in Bangladesh [Math included]

 Stridhan

-“Sthidhan” means the property, whether moveable or immoveable, that have earned or received by a woman by any means or by gift is her own property, she holds the absolute title of that property, she can do anything with that property and after her death, that property will be distributed among her Heirs.
+“Sthidhan” means the property, whether moveable or immoveable, that has been earned or received by a woman by any means or by gift is her own property, she holds the absolute title of that property, she can do anything with that property and after her death, that property will be distributed among her Heirs.

 Dowry